SrYanCarlo/SrYanCarlo/README.md

 - 📍 Where do you live?
 In Foz do Iguaçu, Paraná, Brasil
 - 🗣 What language do you know?
 Portuguese and English
 - 💼 Whats is your current Job?
 Military of Brazilian Army
 - 🤔 In what are you interested?
-In web and mobile development, and possibly a remote internship
+In web and mobile development, and a remote internship
 - 📚 What you do currently learning?
 JavaScript and React
 - 🎓 What is your programming skill level?
 Beginner
 - 🤝 Are you intending to collaborate?
 Yes, in web projects